khaiyichin/SVGDCpp/README.md

 Eigen::VectorXd temp(2);
 temp << 0.5, 2.6;

-model1.Initialize();
+// Initialize models (REQUIRED IF YOU WANT TO EVALUATE THE FUNCTIONS DIRECTLY; OTHERWISE SVGD::Initialize does that automatically for you) model1.Initialize();
 model2.Initialize();
 combined.Initialize();

 ```
 NOTE: `UpdateModel` must be done before `UpdateParameters` can be executed in this case